Suggestions For Growth Of The Central Valley

 Urban Travel, Rethought

 Since the 1920s, Americans have been infatuated with the automobile.
 Having your own car means you have the freedom to travel where you want, and when you want.
 However, this comes at a price.
 Transportation is the top producer of greenhouse gas emissions, with 83% of those emissions coming from cars and trucks.
-The federal gas tax, designed as mechanism for drivers to pay for the upkeep of roads they use, hasn’t been adjusted in two decades.
+The federal gas tax, designed as a mechanism for drivers to pay for the upkeep of roads they use, hasn’t been adjusted in two decades.
 Not adjusting the tax for inflation has reduced the tax’s value from 18.4 cents to 11 cents.
 In 2013, gas taxes, tolls, and motor vehicle fees covered just 41.4 percent of state and local road spending.
 The rest of the funding needs to come from other sources such as general tax revenue and issuing municipal bonds.
 California just recently tried to solve this problem by increasing the gas tax at the end of 2017, but it’s still not enough.
 Sixty-five (65) percent of the new tax money is used to repair the already damaged roads.
 The road & highway system is not self-sustaining, forcing the general public, many of whom might not even be drivers, to pick up the leftover tab.

 Aside from the exorbitant cost of cars and the roads they drive on, designing a city road around the car creates a less walkable, more dangerous, and outmoded street system.
 There hasn’t been any organizing principle within cities themselves that creates roadways that welcome more than just the car.
 Former commissioner of the New York City Department of Transportation, Janette Sadik-Khan describes it well in her book, Streetfight:

 “Let’s look at a one-way street with four twelve-foot lanes.
 It’s two parking lanes on each side, along the curb.
-The two center lanes are dedicated for moving vehicles.
+The two center lanes are dedicated to moving vehicles.
 A twelve-foot lane is a standard width on many highway lanes, as laid out in the federal guideline meant to create highway lanes able to accommodate the widest semis safely.
 A 2015 Toyota Camry is only about six feet wide, and the vast majority of trucks and commercial vehicles are less than eight and a half feet across.
 When you multiply the up to fix feet of excess lateral space built into every traffic lane, you can begin to see how this street is grossly overbuilt.”

 Cities in the Central Valley were designed with the understanding that the car was going to be the main way to get around the city, and because of that, it is extremely difficult to get around the cities without owning a car.
 Designing cities in a way that not only encourages but demands ownership of the car creates more sprawl, pollutes the air, and doesn’t allow for a sense of community on the streets.
 Also taking into consideration that cars sit idle 92% of the time means that we are building our cities and communities around something that Morgan Stanley called the world’s most underutilized asset.
 Let’s reconsider transportation in our cities.
-Let’s consider ride share options like Uber and Lyft, see where bicycle lanes can be added to our grossly overbuilt roads, and use the bus as a viable mode of transportation.
+Let’s consider rideshare options like Uber and Lyft, see where bicycle lanes can be added to our grossly overbuilt roads, and use the bus as a viable mode of transportation.
 Most importantly, let’s build cities having the understanding in mind that we will want to walk throughout them, not just drive.

 Amsterdam, the capital of the Netherlands, is known for being the most bicycle-friendly city with over a million people in the world.